 Gas vs. Diesel Engines

 Although a gasoline engine can pull a toy hauler or a fifth wheel camper, most die hard RVers prefer diesel trucks.
-Diesel truck engines generally provide better gas mileage, especially when pulling larger 5th wheel campers.
+Diesel truck engines generally provide better fuel mileage, especially when pulling larger 5th wheel campers.

 In addition to this, a diesel engine will last much longer than a gasoline engine when it is used to tow a travel trailer.
 The additional power supplied by a diesel is very nice to have when towing in the mountains.